 Irina Te's Profile

-I learned it from my old teacher Mr. Hiroshi Yamamoto in Toronto's Japanese Cultural Center.
+I learned Sumi-e from my teacher Mr. Hiroshi Yamamoto in Japanese Canadian Cultural Center, in Toronto.

 What is Sumi-e?

 Sumi-e literally means “ink painting” and is an art form that strives to convey the essence or spirit of the subject, object or scene in the fewest possible strokes.